• Mastering the Classic Crêpes Suzette by Chef Chris Galvin

 1 orange, segmented, all peel and pith removed

-To make the crêpe batter, heat a small frying pan, then add the butter and melt over a high heat until it foams.
-Pour the melted butter into a mixing bowl, add the eggs, sugar, flour and salt and whisk together to combine.
-Slowly add the milk, whisking constantly to make a smooth batter the consistency of pouring cream.
-Pass the batter through a medium sieve, then leave to stand for at least 1 hour.
-Whisk again just before using.
+To begin the crêpe batter, gently heat a small frying pan, adding the butter to melt over a high heat until it achieves a nutty foam.
+Pour this golden butter into a mixing bowl, followed by the free-range eggs, caster sugar, flour, and a pinch of sea salt, whisking thoroughly to combine.
+Gradually incorporate the milk, whisking continuously to achieve a silky batter with the consistency of pouring cream.
+Pass the mixture through a fine sieve to ensure absolute smoothness, then allow it to rest for a minimum of one hour.
+Give it a final whisk just before cooking.

-To cook the crêpes, heat a small cast-iron frying pan over a medium heat.
-Add the vegetable oil and tilt the pan so it leaves a thin film over the base, then pour off the excess oil into a cup.
-Pour in just enough batter to coat the base of the pan thinly.
-Cook for 30–40 seconds, until golden brown underneath, then turn or toss and cook the second side for a further 30 seconds, until golden.
+To cook your crêpes, heat a traditional cast-iron frying pan over a medium flame.
+Add the vegetable oil and tilt the pan to create a very thin film across the base, pouring any excess into a small cup.
+Ladle in just enough batter to thinly coat the surface.
+Cook for 30 to 40 seconds until the underside turns a beautiful golden brown, then confidently flip and cook the reverse side for a further 30 seconds until perfectly coloured.”

-Step 3: Creating the Orange Sauce & Assembling
+Step 3: Creating the Grand Marnier Citrus Sauce

-For the sauce, pare the zest off the oranges in strips with a zester, then juice the oranges.
-Place the zest in a small pan of cold water and bring to the boil, then drain.
-Repeat this twice.
-Place the blanched zest back in the pan, add 80g of the sugar and the water and cook gently over a medium heat for 10–15 minutes or until the zest looks translucent and candied.
-Heat a wide, shallow, heavy-based pan over a medium heat, then add the butter and allow it to foam.
+To prepare the iconic citrus sauce, carefully pare the zest from the oranges in long strips, then extract the fresh juice.
+Place the zest in a small pan of cold water, bring to a rapid boil, and drain immediately.
+Repeat this blanching process twice more to remove any bitterness.
+Return the softened zest to the pan with 80g of the sugar and the water, simmering gently over a medium heat for 10 to 15 minutes until it appears beautifully candied and translucent.
+Concurrently, heat a wide, heavy-based pan over a medium flame, adding the unsalted butter until it foams gracefully.

-Add the remaining sugar and stir until it has dissolved and starts to caramelise to a straw-blond colour – this will take a minute or two.
-Reduce the heat and carefully add the orange juice and orange liqueur to the pan.
-Increase the heat to medium and allow the mixture to bubble for about 2 minutes to form a sauce, whisking occasionally.
+Stir the remaining sugar into the foaming butter until fully dissolved, allowing it to caramelise to a light, straw-blond hue—this should take roughly one to two minutes.
+Reduce the heat before carefully introducing the freshly squeezed orange juice and Grand Marnier.
+Increase the heat slightly, letting the luxurious mixture bubble for two minutes to form a rich, glossy sauce, whisking occasionally to maintain the emulsion.

-Lay a crêpe in the gently bubbling sauce in the pan, fold in half, then fold in half again to make a triangular shape.
-Repeat for all the crêpes, arranging them neatly to fit in the pan.
-Divide the crêpes between 4 serving plates, overlapping them on each plate.
-Add the orange segments to the remaining sauce in the pan and quickly warm through.
+Gently lay a single crêpe into the bubbling citrus sauce, folding it in half, and then in half again to form an elegant triangle.
+Repeat this delicate process for all the crêpes, arranging them neatly within the pan so they absorb the magnificent flavours.
+Divide the folded crêpes evenly between four warmed serving plates, overlapping them beautifully.
+Briefly toss the fresh orange segments into the remaining pan sauce to warm them through.

 Menu